pratiibhas/Assessing-Stock-Resilience-and-Performance-in-Response-to-Major-Market-Events/README.md

-# Assessing Stock Resilience and Performance in Response to Major Market Events An Event Based Analysis
+# Assessing Stock Resilience and Performance in Response to Major Market Events: An Event Based Analysis

 ### Data collection
 - Stock data from NSDL's Official website